davelab6/gsoc/2016-sugar-call-for-proposals.md

 Each year Google offers paid summer jobs to University students around the world with the Google Summer of Code (GSoC) programme, and a slot is available this summer for a student to develop a Sugar font editor.
 Students are expected to spend about 40 hours a week working on the project during a 3 month coding period (so if you already have an internship, another summer job, or plan to be gone on vacation for more than a week during that time, GSoC is not the right program for you this year.)
 The stipend paid for successful completion is US $5,500.

 Lots of free software Python libraries already exist so this project offers the possibility to make real progress: Shipping a sugar activity to draw letters, export fonts, and then use them immediately in other activities like write or paint.
-Stretch goals could include color fonts, drawing letters with turtle-art, or inventing algorithms to automate the repetitive aspects of typeface design.
+Stretch goals could include color fonts, drawing letters with expanded strokes or Spiro splines or turtle-art, and inventing algorithms to automate the repetitive aspects of typeface design.

 To learn more, send a short email to Dave Crossland (dcrossland@google.com) with subject "Sugar Fonts Proposal" and include your resume, github username, and tell Dave why you are interested in this opportunity.